marks530/ms3_project/README.md

 The following process was undertaken to successfully deploy the project on the Heroku:
 [**The Deployed Heroku site can be found here**](http://ms3-project-heroku.herokuapp.com/)

+- Heroku requires the following two files
+    - A **requirements.txt** file is needed to run the installed dependencies, so to create and commit this file, the following command was used:
+    `$  pip3 freeze --local > requirements.txt`.
+    - A **Procfile** is needed to direct the Heroku app to the file that it needs to run.
+Use the echo command the output the string
+    `$  echo web: python app.py > Procfile`
+    Remove the blank line to avoid problems running on Heroku.

 The application was created and name simply "ms3-project-heroku" on my Heroku profile.
+Set up automatic deployment to GitHub using the "Connect to GitHub" method as the Deployment method.
+But before setting *Enable Automatic Deployment* click on the Settings tab and  select *Reveal Config Vars* to securely tell Heroku which variables are required
-I then had to configure some of the settings.
-In the *settings* area, I set the `IP: 0.0.0.0` and `PORT: 5000` in the *reveal config vars* section.
+I then had to configure some of the settings, I set the `IP: 0.0.0.0` and `PORT: 5000`.
 This is mirrored on my app.py.
-After creating my env.py file which was added to .gitignore file, I added the `MONGO URI` and `SECRET KEY` in to the *reveal config vars* area.
+After creating my env.py file which was added to .gitignore file, I added the `MONGO URI`, `MONGO_DBNAME` and `SECRET KEY` in to the *reveal config vars* area.

-Afterwards, and from there on in, I would simply type `heroku login`, which would redirect me to another tab where I would sign in to Heroku as proceed once more in the terminal.
-- The next step was to initialise a git repo and add my Heroku remote repo command: `$ heroku git:remote -a 'datacentric-milestone-bookrev' `.
-- Heroku requires the following two file
-    - A **requirements.txt** file is needed to run the installed dependencies, so to create and commit this file, the following command was used: `$  pip3 freeze --local > requirements.txt`.
-    - A **Procfile** is needed to direct the Heroku app to the file that it needs to run.
-- Finally, to deploy I would use the `$ git push heroku master` to deploy my code on the Heroku app.
+- Finally, select *Enable Automatic Deployment*  to deploy my code from GitHub to the Heroku app.

 After any big changes, advancements on my code, I would push my code to the Heroku app to check if it was functioning.

-***Code Institute testing purposes***
+With application running on Heroku the admin log in details are as follows

 - Username: **admin**
 - Password: **IPS123**

 ## Credits

-- I found [w3schools](https://www.w3schools.com//) to be extremely helpful
+- I found [w3schools](https://www.w3schools.com//) to be very helpful

 - [css-tricks](https://css-tricks.com//) was another site I found to be useful

-- [Bootstrap 4](https://getbootstrap.com/docs/4.1/components/) documents proved to be
+- [Corey Schafer](https://www.youtube.com/channel/UCCezIgC97PvUuR4_gbFUs5g) as always very informative

 - [Javascript docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript)